 For those who don’t know, Filaria or Lymphatic Filariasis or Elephantiasis is a tropical disease that isn’t known to many.
 This disease causes lymphatic system impairment which leads to abnormal growth of several body parts mainly limbs.
 This is a kind of disability that makes the movements of the affected part very difficult.

 As per the report of the World Health Organization (WHO), about 886 million people all around the globe are at risk of getting lymphatic filariasis.
 According to leading health experts, this parasitic infection can only be controlled with preventive chemotherapy.

 How Does Filaria or Lymphatic Filariasis Spread?

 This condition arises when filarial parasites are injected into the human body through mosquito bites.
 Generally, these mosquitoes bite children which triggers the infection in the lymphatic system.
 The effects are seen later in life where this takes the shape of permanent disability.
 The patients suffer from physical as well as emotional trauma.

 Most people initially are not aware that they have lymphatic filariasis.
-Filariasis is not life threatening infection but it can cause lasting damage to the lymph system and kidneys.
-In the initial stages the disease causes no symptoms and the problems start after the adult worms die.
-Damage to the lymph system leads to fluid collection and swelling in the arms, breasts and legs.
+Filariasis is not a life-threatening infection but it can cause lasting damage to the lymph system and kidneys.
+In the initial stages, the disease causes no symptoms and the problems start after the adult worms die.
+Damage to the lymph system leads to the fluid collection and swelling in the arms, breasts and legs.
 The swelling is called lymphedema.
 In men, the scrotum can become swollen.
-It is called hydrocele.
+It is called a hydrocele.
 The swelling in the leg, arm, or genital area can be several times its normal size.